Lighthouse: Web Vitals

 Each metric represents a key facet of the page experience, namely loading, interactivity, and visual stability.

-Web Vitals' importance is further emphasized by the fact that they make up half the metrics in the Performance Score calculation.
+Web Vitals' importance is further emphasized by the fact that they make up half the metrics in the Performance Score calculation, and account for 70% of the total Performance Score.

 How does your site score on this metric?